sccn/groupSIFT/README.md

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/jHngHEIsg7Q/0.jpg)](http://www.youtube.com/watch?v=jHngHEIsg7Q)

 Click to play the movie on Youtube.
+From Loo et al. (2019) *NeuroImage: Clinical*

 This page is for those who wants to cooperate with me to test groupSIFT toolbox.
 Unfortunately, at this point I cannot provide much user